pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

     |                    Dynamo Export                     |
     —-------------------------------------------------------
                                 |
-                        FX Graph in CATen    QNNPackQuantizer,
+                        FX Graph in ATen     QNNPackQuantizer,
                                 |            or X86InductorQuantizer,
                                 |            or <Other Backend Quantizer>
                                 |                /